Sleep Is the Primary Driver of Recovery

 REM Sleep

 Cognitive integration, emotional processing, motor pattern consolidation.
-Suppressed by high sympathetic load — chronic REM debt accumulates when recovery is incomplete.
+Suppressed by high sympathetic load and fragile sleep structure.
+Current primary bottleneck.

 See: Sleep Architecture and Adaptation — REM vs Deep Sleep in Recovery →